 Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking201Recipes), prepare an exhibit for one of the classes below.
-Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e., nut allergy, gluten intolerance, etc.).
-If you make changes to the recipe, bring a copy of the recipe with your changes.
+No ingredient additions or substitutions should be made to the recipes, unless they are to accommodate food allergies, sensitivities, or special diets (i.e. nut allergy, gluten intolerance, vegetarian/vegan diet, etc.).
+If you make changes to the recipe due to the reasons listed above, bring a copy of the recipe with your changes and be prepared to discuss them with the judge.
 Bread, biscuits, or scones should be displayed on a disposable plate placed in a zip-sealing plastic bag.
 In addition to your food exhibit, complete Experiment with Meal Planning Activity on page 91 in the 4-H Cooking 201 project manual (and for download at go.illinois.edu/Cooking201Activity).
 Bring either page 91 with your completed answers or a document with the answers to remain on display with your project along with a picture of the meal you prepared.
 You do not need to complete the Challenge Yourself section on page 91.
 Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.

-- Biscuits (50201A): 3 rolled biscuits
+- Biscuits (50201a): 3 rolled biscuits

-- Scones (50201B)3 scones
+- Scones (50201b)3 scones

-- Nut Bread (50201C): 1/2 loaf (9" x 5") of basic nut bread (no variations)
+- Nut Bread (50201c): 1/2 loaf (9" x 5") of basic nut bread (no variations)